-- 2. Application packets shall be submitted via postal mail to the contact/address noted in Section J. In addition, an electronic copy shall be sent to the email address noted in Section J. - 2.
+- 2. Application packets shall be submitted via postal mail to the contact/address noted in Section J. In addition, an electronic copy shall be sent to the email address noted in Section J in order for the application to be considered complete and to be reviewed. - 2.
 Please note, MDH gives priority to primary care providers.
 Sub-specialty providers may also be considered.
 (See Section C for primary care and sub-specialty definitions). - 3.
 The MDH OPHI review panel spends approximately 8 weeks after the application closing date reviewing all complete applications.
 MDH OPHI does not review nor make recommendation for J-1 visa waivers until after the application closing date.
 MDH OPHI's recommendation to the Department of State (DOS) will be based on the current workforce shortage of the State, areas of the State with specific need (rural and undeserved areas), type of primary care/ specialist service provided, OPHI's Office of Primary Care's Needs Assessment, site location in a HPSA, MUA, or MDH designated area, and other state priorities.
 Upon review, OPHI will send the J-1 visa waiver recommendations to DOS. - 4.
 The Maryland Department of Health cannot guarantee application processing times for either the U.S. Department of State (DOS) or the U.S. Citizenship and Immigration Services (USCIS).
 Approval of J-1 Visa Waivers will be communicated according to USCIS policies and procedures.

-F. UPDATED!
-Application Content Requirements
+F. Application Content Requirements